eugeneloza/castle-editor-tutorial/game/README.md

 ### Windows

+No installation required - just extract the game into one folder and play.

+### Linux

-No installation required - just extract the game to one folder and play.
+No installation required - just extract the game into one folder and play.
+Most likely you'll also need to set "executable" flag for the binary (chmod +x ButtonClickerGame.run or through file properties in file manager).

+You need the following libraries installed to play the game:

+* libopenal1
+* libpng
+* zlib1g
+* libvorbis
+* libfreetype6
+* libgtkglext1
+* libatk-adaptor
+* You'll also need OpenGL drivers for your videocard.
+Usually it is libgl1-mesa-dev.
+* You also need X-system and GTK at least version 2, however, you are very likely to have those already installed :)

+### Android

+WARNING: Android version is still Beta, there are at least 4 known non-critical bugs.

+Download and install the APK.

+The game doesn't require any special permissions.

 ## Credits